spirpinias/BWA-Mem/README.md

 ## Output

-- In your **results** folder you will find your .bam alignment file.
+- In your **results** folder you will find your .bam alignment file with prefix same as sequencing files.

 ## Source